mediroozmeh/FPGA_BitonicSorting/CODE/Readme.md

 ### Some useful information to run and synthesize Bitonic Sorting algorithm on FPGAs:

 __sdaccel.tcl__ : This tcl file is used to run software simulation, hardware emulation and synthesize the source code.
-Furthermore, maximizing memory ports and generating multiple compute unit are implemented using this tcl file.
+Furthermore, maximizing memory ports and multiple compute unit are implemented using this tcl file.

 __BitonicSort.cl__ : This file includes all four kernels which describe and model bitonic-sorting algorithm, different version of kernels are also available in the directory(e.g., BitonicSort_default.cl ,BitonicSort_fully_optimized.cl) which are different in terms of how they are optimized.